ISSN: 1035–9060 (print version)

 Canberra ACT 2600

-I am pleased to present the Annual Report of the operations of the Family Court of Australia for the financial year ending 30 June 2014.
+I am pleased to present the Annual Report on the operations of the Family Court of Australia for the financial year ending 30 June 2016.

-The report is submitted in accordance with section 38S subsections (1) and (3) of the Family Law Act 1975.
-The Act requires the Family Court to prepare and furnish you with a report of the management of the administrative affairs of the Court during the preceding 12 months.
+The report is submitted in accordance with Section 38S of the Family Law Act 1975 which requires the Family Court to prepare and furnish you with a report of the management of the administrative affairs of the Court during the preceding 12 months.

-The report has been prepared in accordance with the Department of the Prime Minister and Cabinet's Requirements for Annual Reports 2013-14.
+This report has been prepared in accordance with the Department of Finance's, Resource Management Guide No. 135: Annual reports for non-corporate Commonwealth entities.

 [Signed in the hard copy]